|Salary||$42.61 - $53.22/hour; $7,385.73 - $9,224.80/month; $88,628.80 - $110,697.60/year|

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.

-Experience: Two years of responsible analytical experience performing duties similar to a Management Analyst II with Placer County.
+Experience: Two years of responsible professional human resources administration experience performing duties similar to a full journey level Human Resources Analyst II with Placer County.

-Training: Equivalent to a Bachelor’s degree from an accredited college or university with major course work in business or public administration, political science, finance, economics, or a related field.
+Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in business or public administration, human resources administration, behavioral science or a related field.

 NOTE: Relevant, equivalent experience (performing the same or similar job requiring similar knowledge, skills, and abilities) may be substituted for the required education as determined by the Human Resources Department.